mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 ![](https://paper-attachments.dropboxusercontent.com/s_5E4F633166D614F309877C2287B1B3E5F838F0D45F24422C0A4FECBB43036E88_1673960638735_image.png)

-## 3 Integrating Models with Pre-processors and Post-processors
+## 3 Integrating Models with Pre-processors and Post-processors {#pre-post-processors}

 Integrating machine learning models can sometimes require using a more complex structure.
 This incudes having a pre-processor, the model itself, and a post-processor: